 My issues with YellowDog Updater Modified

-- Built with python and as such has its own performance issues
+Built with Python and as such has its own performance issues.
+It is very memory-intensive

-- Not enough information especially when one run into issues and decides documentation is the next resort
+Not enough information especially when one runs into issues and decides documentation is the next resort.
+Dependency-reliant and most often throws its own issues

 To install DNF on RHEL/CentOS 7 systems, you need to set up and enable Epel YUM REPO before installing DNF.